cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 - Applies the K-Means clustering
 `kmeans = KMeans(n_clusters=n_clusters, init='k-means++', random_state=42)` with a pre-established value `K=5`
-For reproducibility of results, we used the same seed to calculate the starting centroid through `random_state=42`
+For reproducibility of results, we used the same seed to calculate the starting centroid through `random_state=42` We tested several combinations of parameter K (number of clusters) and eventually settled on `K=5`.
+This value of K ensures a fair number of elements in each cluster.
-- Save results. `print(f"Clustering completed!
+- Write output and save results. `print(f"Clustering completed!
 Results saved in: {output_file}")`

+3) Graph Theory represents vertices and edges.
+Edges are weighted with the instances of articles from authors.
+For example, if three articles use the category Controllability, that edge will hold weight three.

-We tested several combinations of parameter K (number of clusters) and eventually settled on `K=5`.
-This value of K ensures a fair number of elements in each cluster.
-Figure 3 shows the final result.
-The group's name is based on literature.
+Figure 3 shows the final result of our grouping process.
+The group's name derived from the literature.

-![Final list of principles and clustering (Local)](/definition/images/final_list_principles/Final_list_properties.png) *Figure 3: The final set of principles and its grouping.*
+![Final list of principles and clustering (Local)](/definition/images/final_list_principles/Final_list_properties.png) *Figure 3: The final grouping.*

-### 1.3.5 Refining principles
+### 1.3.4 Refining principles

 The final set of 15 properties and their definitions can be found below.
 The definitions come from the combination of the 18 works from the literature.
 However, we shorten the definitions as much as possible, maintaining their essence for the questionnaire.